eficode-academy/docker-katas/labs/6-volumes.md

 ```
 That will host whatever files are in the `/some/content` folder.

+The `:ro` atribute is making the host volume read-only, making sure the container can not edit the files on the host.

 So try to do the following on the server:

 * `git clone` this repository down to the server and navigate to the `labs/volumes/` folder.